 3. Description of on-going assessment of knowledge and skills

-Assessment of knowledge will take part while preparing and presentation of the seminars, and during clinical rotations, however it does not influence the final evaluation of the exam.
+On-going assessment of knowledge will take part while preparing and presentation of the seminars and during clinical rotations.
+It does not influence the final evaluation of the exam.

 4. Required conditions for the final examination (Course Exam)